 the Bookmarks menu.

-The campus computers (including these Linux workstations) share a tree-structured file system.
+The campus computers (including these Macintosh computers) share a tree-structured file system.
 This means that the files on the computers are located in directories (also known as folders), which may themselves include files and subdirectories, which may contain files and other subdirectories, ....

-Following are some tasks which will help you learn how to view and manipulate the directory structure using the windowing system on the Linux computers.
+Following are some tasks which will help you learn how to view and manipulate the directory structure using the OS X system on the Macintosh computers.

 Rather than storing all the files you create directly in your home directory, it is much better to organize the files in subdirectories.
-For example, you can create a subdirectory called "MCS-177" for this course by clicking on the File menu, then selecting Create Folder.
+For example, you can create a subdirectory called "MCS-177" for this course by right-clicking the mouse on some empty area in the newly opened window, then selecting New Folder.
 You can then give the new directory a name, which should be MCS-177.